 5 rows in set (0.001 sec)

-GRANT ALL PRIVILEGES ON nextcloud.* TO 'nextcloud'@'localhost' IDENTIFIED BY 'yourpassword';
+GRANT ALL PRIVILEGES ON nextcloud.* TO 'nextcloud'@'localhost';

 # It reloads the grant tables in the MariaDB server, ensuring that any changes made take effect immediately.